rakkyo150/BeatSaber-SaberTailor/readme.md

 Show call source in the logs and terminal

-### Note!
+## Note on updates from SaberTailor older than v2.0.0!

 **The way the configuration is stored has changed.**</br>
 The new configuration file is now `\Beat Saber\UserData\SaberTailor.json`

 The first time you run the game after version 2.0.0, SaberTailor will attempt to import the old settings.</br>
-If for whatever reason something should go wrong, you can still find the old settings in `\Beat Saber\UserData\modprefs.ini`.
+If for whatever reason something should go wrong, you can still find the old settings in `\Beat Saber\UserData\modprefs.ini`.</br>
+If you want to import old settings again, remove the line `IsExportedToNewConfig=1` from the `[SaberTailor]` section in `\Beat Saber\UserData\modprefs.ini` file.

+Please note that grip position adjustments are now saved in millimeters.
+These were saved in centimeters in the old configuration file.
+As such, the saved values in `SaberTailor.json` are an order of magnitude higher than before.

 ## Developers